 One of the biggest updates Elegant Themes released for Divi in the last few years is the Theme Builder.

-This new feature (as of October 2019) allows you to build, design and customize your entire website.
+This feature allows you to build, design, and customize your entire website.
 It’s no longer just a page builder, it’s a complete theme builder.

 You can create global custom headers and footers or define one for individual areas of your site.